gap-packages/numericalsgps/README.md

-The GAP 4 package `NumericalSgps' to compute with Numerical Semigroups
+The GAP 4 package `NumericalSgps` to compute with Numerical Semigroups
 ======================================================================

 Introduction